 Brianna TenBrink is Michigan-made, Texas-raised service provider to those on the Autism spectrum in the Greater Houston area.
 TenBrink is the eldest sibling to two younger sisters with Autism and has made it her mission to make changes within the political arena to ensure fulfilling, meaningful, and successful lives for individuals with disabilities.
 For the past 12 years, she has been a tireless advocate for individuals, much like her siblings, at the local and statewide level, winning the Sibling Scholarship from Knapps and Roberts law firm, the Rose Award from disAbility Connections, Inc., and Advocate of the Year award from the Arc of the Gulf Coast.
 Once she becomes eligible, TenBrink desires to hold political office to improve quality of life, access to accommodations and resources, and educational programs to make real, impactful change for individuals with disabilities.
-TenBrink is also a current graduate student pursuing her master’s in business administration at the Prairie View A&M University and the Campaign Media Advisor for the Haneefah Khaaliq for Indiana State Senate 2022 campaign.
+TenBrink is also a current graduate student pursuing her master’s in business administration at the Prairie View A&M University.

 Project LEAH (Leaders Ending Abuse and Harm)